p33t/assembla-freshcode_public/learn/extjs/READ_ME.txt

 Download Ext JS SDK, unpackage to a .../web/extjs-X.X folder (beware a sym link may not work)

+Jasmine does NOT like symbolic links to the extjs-X.X folder.

 Also, there is a line of code in extjs that causes jasmine:test to error with
   * SyntaxError: missing } after function body in file:/home/pleong/work/learn/extjs/target/jasmine/src/extjs-4.0/ext-debug.js#7821(Function) (line 5)
 The offending line of code is